For up to date information on the core Pop Up Players, please see the Contact page. (This page was last updated in 2015.)

 The Pop Up Players

-Sayraphim Lothian (Curator and Maker) is an award winning artist who has worked on films, tv and in theatre, in museums and galleries, in schools and at festivals, creating magical worlds and experiences for people of all ages.
-Sayraphim is also investigating street art installations as a means of playfully engaging with the public and one of her current street craft projects, Gilding the City, can be found in the streets of a number of cities around the world including London, Paris, Canberra, Portland and Seattle.
-Sayraphim and her work can be found in a number of books and publications including Garth Johnson’s 1000 Ideas for Creative Reuse, Vickie Howell’s Craft Corps and Heads On and We Shoot: The Making of Where The Wild Things Are from McSweeny’s Publishing.
-Her work is held in MOMA in New York, the archives of the National Gallery of Victoria, in the Monash Heart Art collection and in private collections around the world.
-She is currently undertaking her Masters in Art in a Public Space at RMIT, Melbourne.
+Sayraphim Lothian (Constructive Communities Director) is an award winning artist who has worked on films, tv and in theatre, in museums and galleries, in schools and at festivals, creating magical worlds and experiences for people of all ages.
+Her public artworks work can be found in the streets of cities around the world.
+Sayraphim and her work can be found in a number of books and publications including Garth Johnson’s 1000 Ideas for Creative Reuse, Vickie Howell’s Craft Corps, Heads On and We Shoot: The Making of Where The Wild Things Are from McSweeny’s Publishing and Betsy Greer’s Craftivism: the art of craft and activism.
+Her work is held in MOMA (New York, USA), The Canterbury Museum (Christchurch, NZ), the archives of the National Gallery of Victoria (Melbourne, AUS), in the Monash Heart Art collection (Melbourne, AUS), as well as in private collections and on the streets in cities around the world.
+She has a grad dip in Teaching (Primary) from Latrobe and a Masters in Art in Public Space from RMIT. www.sayraphimlothian.com